sing-group/compi/cli/README.md

                 graph height.
 By default, no height is used so the graph takes the minimum required.
 This option is incompatible with --width
         --font-size/-fs
                 graph font size (default: 10)
+        --draw-pipeline-params/-dpp
+                use this flag to draw one node for each pipeline parameter.
+Each parameter node will be connected to the tasks using them.
+This flag is incompatible with --draw-task-params
+        --draw-task-params/-dtp
+                use this flag to draw one node for each task with all the task parameters.
+This flag is incompatible with --draw-pipeline-params
 ```